Help Better Oklahoma’s Roads and Bridges

 Frequently Asked Questions

-Registration began in February 2023 and more than 440 Oklahomans signed up to participate in the study.
-Pilot participants report monthly mileage and receive sample invoices through December 2023.
+Registration began in February 2023 and 445 Oklahomans drove more than 1.1 million miles while participaing in the study.
+Pilot participants reported monthly mileage and received sample invoices through December 2023.
+Participants were selected to maximize vehicle fuel type and geographic diversity.